yufengliu15/lowest-rent/README.md

 ## Objectives
 - Learn how to web scrape using Python
+- Learn how to manage and write CSV files
 - Learn how to send data into an excel sheet
+- Learn how to use Google Maps API for more detailed information on the property

 ## How to use